graphile/starter/README.md

 **PLEASE DONATE.**

-We've put an absolute ton of work into this project to help you to turn your application idea into a reality as fast as possible.
-Instead of putting this code under a complex proprietary license we've made it available to you under the simple MIT license.
-This gives you a huge amount of freedom in how you use it, but it also makes it very hard for us to earn a living from our hard work.
+Take this software and use it as the starting point to build your project.
+Go make some money, and [give something back](https://graphile.org/sponsor/) to support us building more tools and kits for the Node, GraphQL and PostgreSQL ecosystems.
+We have made this project available under the simple and liberal MIT license to give you to a huge amount of freedom in how you use it, but this isn't possible without the help of our wonderful sponsors.

-Work like this wouldn't be possible without the help of [our wonderful sponsors](https://www.graphile.org/sponsor/); but we need more people to join their ranks so we can continue to bring about awesome projects like this.
-We'd love to spend more time on open source, building tools that will save you and others even more time and money ─ please sponsor our open source
+We need more people to join our sponsors so we can continue to bring about awesome projects like this.
+We'd love to spend more time on open source, building tools that will save you and others even more time and money ─ please sponsor our open source efforts:
-efforts:

 ### [Click here to find out more about sponsors and sponsorship.](https://www.graphile.org/sponsor/)